In the surprise of no one, President Bush on Tuesday signed the "can spam" act, a measure that, depending who you...

 The measure will take effect Jan.
 1 and place restrictions on the e-mail that businesses send.
 The law bans misleading subject lines, particularly those that are sexually explicit, as well as misleading senders and headers.
-It also gives the Federal Trade Commission the authority to set up a "do not spam" list similar to the recently enacted "
+It also gives the Federal Trade Commission the authority to set up a "do not spam" list similar to the recently enacted "do not call" list.

 However, the law does not require that consumers opt in for e-mail, as will a California law scheduled to take effect Jan.
 1. Rather, "can spam" only forces businesses to give consumers the ability to opt out.
 It also denies consumers the ability to sue spammers.